Grown Ups 2

 Is it any good?

-GROWN UPS 2 has a few bits that are likely to make audiences guffaw -- one involving a naked man landing on top of another after diving into a lake, for example -- but otherwise, it just doesn't feel grown-up enough.
+A few bits might make audiences guffaw -- one involving a naked man landing on top of another after diving into a lake, for example -- but otherwise, this movie just doesn't feel grown-up enough.
 The humor is immature, dated, corny, and tired.
 (Are we really still supposed to laugh at poop and fart jokes and Chia Pet references?
 Paging 1989!)
 Plus, it's downright sexist at times (not to mention unoriginal, as in the case of the harried mom of a toddler who has to look down his diaper to see how "bad" his #2 is).

 It's such a waste, considering the rapport of the stars.
 Sandler and his buddies really do have great chemistry, which means Grown Ups 2 isn't a total waste of time.
 (The other bright spot?
 Seeing Taylor Lautner overplay as the villain.)
 But it's too bad they aren't working with better material.

 Families can talk about Grown Ups 2's core foursome -- what keeps them together through the years?
 Does their friendship seem enviable, immature, or a little of both?

 What roles do women play in the film?
 Do they conform to stereotypes?
 How about the men?

 Is nudity and scatological humor a requirement in films like this one?
 Who is that type of humor intended to appeal to?
 How can you tell?

 |Theatrical release date:||July 12, 2013|